-CAPZA considers that its ESG responsibility extends beyond the period during which the investment is held.

-This is why, at the time of divestment, ESG reportings and impact reporting with the analysis of the evolution of sustainability indicators relevant to the company, including the PAI and the fund's promotion indicators are systematically made available in the dataroom.
-In the process specifications, ESG is included in the elements that the potential buyer needs to provide with when it submits its offer.
+CAPZA considers that its ESG responsibility extends beyond the holding period of its investments.
+This is why, at the time of exit, ESG and impact reporting-including the analysis of the company's performance on relevant sustainability indicators, such as Principal Adverse Impacts (PAIs) and fund-specific promotion indicators-is systematically made available in the data room.
+Additionally, the sale process specifications require potential buyers to outline their strategic vision for the company, including their approach to sustainability, when submitting an offer.